 While parked, and with the parking brake set, try to turn the key to LOCK in each shift lever position.

-- With an automatic transaxle, the key should turn to LOCK only when the shift lever is in PARK (P). - With a manual transaxle, the key should turn to LOCK only when the shift lever is in REVERSE (R).
+- The key should turn to LOCK only when the shift lever is in PARK (P). - The key should come out only in LOCK.